Welcome to Azure Stream Analytics

 Low total cost of ownership

-Azure Stream Analytics is available across multiple regions worldwide and is designed to run mission-critical workloads by supporting reliability, security and compliance requirements.
+Azure Stream Analytics is available across multiple regions worldwide and is designed to run mission-critical workloads by supporting reliability, security, and compliance requirements.

-Azure Stream Analytics guarantees exactly-once event processing and at-least-once delivery of events, so events are never lost.
-Exactly-once processing is guaranteed with selected output as described in Event Delivery Guarantees.
+Azure Stream Analytics guarantees exactly once event processing and at-least-once delivery of events, so events are never lost.
+Exactly once processing is guaranteed with selected output as described in Event Delivery Guarantees.

 Azure Stream Analytics has built-in recovery capabilities in case the delivery of an event fails.
 Stream Analytics also provides built-in checkpoints to maintain the state of your job and provides repeatable results.

 As a managed service, Stream Analytics guarantees event processing with a 99.9% availability at a minute level of granularity.
-For more information, see the Stream Analytics SLA page.

 In terms of security, Azure Stream Analytics encrypts all incoming and outgoing communications and supports TLS 1.2.
 Built-in checkpoints are also encrypted.
 Stream Analytics doesn't store the incoming data since all processing is done in-memory.
+Stream Analytics also supports Azure Virtual Networks (VNET) when running a job in a Stream Analytics Cluster.

 Azure Stream Analytics follows multiple compliance certifications as described in the overview of Azure compliance.